totallyquiche/CRUDy/README.md

 1. Clone the repo: `git clone git@github.com:totallyquiche/CRUDy.git`
 1. Create your config file: `cp .env.example .env`
 1. Start your PHP server: `php -S localhost:80`

-That's it!
+1. Open `http://localhost` in your browser

+Technically, that's it!
+CRUDy is up and running!
 But you probably want to do more than that...

 ### Create a New Page